Building a Scalable Design System

 Defining a scalable foundation

 To scale effectively, I designed a token-based system that abstracted visual values into semantic layers.
-This gave us flexibility and governance.
+This gave us flexibility.
 The hierarchy worked like this:

 • Core tokens (e.g. color-blue-500, font-family-base);